wookyz/marcoscard/README.md

 :brazil: Born and living in Paraíba, Brazil
 ****
-- 🌱 I’m currently learning Python and Calculus.
+- 🌱 I’m currently learning NodeJS.
-- :computer: I'm working on a website for Genshin Impact Builds!
+- :computer: I'm working on a website for DCPU-16 emulator and telegram2Notion integration!

 <!--
 **marcoscard/marcoscard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.